Where to Set Up a Foundation for an ICO (a comparative analysis)

 However, the unpredictable part is the opening of bank accounts with Swiss banks and obtaining the approval of the supervision authorities for foundations.

-But if not, then it may become difficult and cumbersome to open the Swiss bank account and, hence, to set up a Swiss foundation.
+It may become difficult and cumbersome to open the Swiss bank account for a Foundation that will receive proceeds from an ICO, hence, to set up a Swiss foundation.
 Every foundation must, after it has been set up, be approved by the supervisory authority and they want to see a Swiss bank statement confirming the initial foundation capital.
 If they are not satisfied with what they receive, they can dissolve the foundation.

 Foundations in Switzerland are NOT exempt from tax automatically, and must apply for an exemption based on the facts and circumstances of the foundation.